joelnitta/mtgr/README.md

 ## Copyright Notice

-`magicr` may include unofficial Fan Content permitted under the [Wizards of the Coast Fan Content Policy](https://company.wizards.com/en/legal/fancontentpolicy).
+`mtgr` may include unofficial Fan Content permitted under the [Wizards of the Coast Fan Content Policy](https://company.wizards.com/en/legal/fancontentpolicy).
 Any literal and graphical information presented via this package and its